Your Child Is Bullied—How You Can Help

 What we’re doing with our kids around their fears and their not feeling worthwhile IS NOT WORKING.

 Rarely is it too late to change whatever unproductive behaviors you’re dealing with, not if you’re really willing to learn and to apply these principles to the interactions with your child.
 I can promise you, learning how to be a parent is WORTH IT.

 You’re about to learn how to ELIMINATE behaviors in your children that are hurting them and making you crazy.
 Really.

 Learning to be a loving, effective parent is EASIER than everything else you’ve done as a parent.

 We’re really going to get into this.
 This is not a casual effort.
-We’re not looking to make your children feel safer temporarily.
-We're not here to manage them.
+We’re not looking to make your children more manageable.
 That’s not even close to being enough.